sendgrid/docs/content/docs/for-developers/tracking-events/getting-started-event-webhook-security-features.md

 ### Manage OAuth 2.0 using the API

 Twilio SendGrid allows you to manage OAuth setup using the API.
-A brief overview of enabling, disabling, and testing OAuth; and retrieving your OAuth credentials are provided below.
+A brief overview of enabling, disabling, and testing OAuth; and retrieving your OAuth credentials is provided below.
 You can find more at our [Event Webhook API Reference](https://sendgrid.api-docs.io/v3.0/webhooks/retrieve-event-webhook-settings).

 #### Enable/Disable OAuth